Guide: Installing the test bed for development use

 ---|

-This guide walks you through the process of installing a new test bed instance for development purposes.
+This guide walks you the installation a new test bed instance for development purposes.

 What you will achieve